thien/AISearch/paper.md

 | Neighbouring | 1          | 042  | 2290	 					  |
 | Neighbouring | 2          | 042  | 2132	 					  |

 Overall, the Random Mutation swap with a 1x multiplier performed the best, followed by the Random 2x.
 The neighbouring 1x performed last.
 This led to using the Random 1x swap being used in the final method.
 The case for more mutations detrimentally affecting the performance of the mutation may be related to the fact that the tour would deviate further from its tour direction.
-The more dramatic the entropy, the

 Issues that the results may face is generally based on the fact that the annealing algorithm is a deterministic method, leading to the contribution of randomness still having a large impact of the results, regardless of efforts to mitigate its factor in the results.